Infrastructure

 Harsh financing terms

-Although Beijing officials attribute cutting of funds to debt risk management, analysts believe the initiative is facing hostility in many countries who balk at the harsh financing terms.
+Although Beijing officials attribute the cutting of funds to debt risk management, analysts believe the initiative is facing hostility in many countries that balk at the harsh financing terms.

 “A growing number of policymakers in low and middle-income countries are mothballing high-profile BRI projects because of overpricing, corruption and debt sustainability concerns,” says Brad Parks, a researcher at the College of William and Mary in the United States.